eBay/akutan/docs/rfc_update.md

 before making this public.*

 ## Summary
-This RFC proposes a new path for inserting and deleting facts in Beam.
-With this proposal, users will have a convenient way to manage the graph and maintain its consistency, by leveraging Beam's underlying support for transactions.
-This RFC would bring Beam close to implementing a subset of the [Sparql 1.1 Update specification](https://www.w3.org/TR/sparql11-update/).
+This RFC proposes a new path for inserting and deleting facts in Akutan.
+With this proposal, users will have a convenient way to manage the graph and maintain its consistency, by leveraging Akutan's underlying support for transactions.
+This RFC would bring Akutan close to implementing a subset of the [Sparql 1.1 Update specification](https://www.w3.org/TR/sparql11-update/).

 ## Motivation

-The previous insert capability was developed for ProtoBeam and has several limitations:
+The previous insert capability was developed for ProtoAkutan and has several limitations:

   - It does not handle automatic assignment of External IDs.
-Instead of writing `beam:banana beam:color beam:yellow`, users must write:
+Instead of writing `akutan:banana akutan:color akutan:yellow`, users must write:

         New Subject Vars: [?banana, ?color, ?yellow]
         Facts: [
-        [s:?banana, p:<HasExternalID>, o:"beam:banana"],
+        [s:?banana, p:<HasExternalID>, o:"akutan:banana"],
-        [s:?color,  p:<HasExternalID>, o:"beam:color"],
+        [s:?color,  p:<HasExternalID>, o:"akutan:color"],
-        [s:?yellow, p:<HasExternalID>, o:"beam:yellow"],
+        [s:?yellow, p:<HasExternalID>, o:"akutan:yellow"],
         [s:?banana, p:?color, o:?yellow]]

   - It does not enforce uniqueness of external IDs.
-Users can accidentally create multiple entities with the external ID `beam:banana` or `<banana>`.
+Users can accidentally create multiple entities with the external ID `akutan:banana` or `<banana>`.
   - The client must know if it's creating a new entity or referencing an existing entity.
 This leads to time-of-check time-of-use races with concurrent clients.